B180248ME/Kafka-streaming-data-analysis/README.md

-# Stock Market Kafka Real Time Data Engineering Project
+# Streaming Data Analysis using Kafka

 ## Introduction
 Execute an End-To-End Data Engineering Project on Real-Time Stock Market Data using Kafka.